jruizgit/rules/docs/js/reference.md

 [top](reference.md#table-of-contents)

 ### Choice of Sequences
-durable_rules allows expressing and efficiently evaluating richer events sequences In the example below any of the two event\fact sequences will trigger an action.
+durable_rules allows expressing and efficiently evaluating richer events sequences.
+In the example below any of the two event\fact sequences will trigger an action.

 The following two labels can be used and combined to define richer event sequences:
 * whenAll: a set of event or fact patterns.
 All of them are required to match to trigger an action.